 If our authorities were serious about protecting people's health they would be issuing the correct certified respirator masks and running clinics right across Australia to make sure people know how to perform a proper 'face-fit'.

-At the same time they would be jumping onto fires when they start to put them out before they turn into campaign fires and kill people with the flames or smoke.
+At the same time they would be jumping onto fires when they start, to put them out before they turn into campaign fires and kill people with the flames or smoke.